 World’s Best has a good range of litters including those designed for multi-cat and single cat households, and there’s even a lavender scented option.
 However, it’s the standard litter that we found to be the best overall cat litter because it foregoes the unnatural smell added to some litter brands and relies on doing a good job of removing the smell of urine and poop instead.
 The use of corn means that it is an environmentally friendly option, too.

-2. Dr. Elsey’s Precious Cat Ultra Unscented Clumping Clay Cat Litter – Best Value
+2. Dr. Elsey’s Precious Cat Clumping Clay Cat Litter – Best Value

 If you are looking for the best cat litter for the money, Dr. Elsey’s Precious Cat Ultra Unscented Clumping Clay Cat Litter is not only very affordable but the traditional clay material clumps quickly and forms a long-lasting clump, too.
+This also makes it one of the best cat litters for picky cats.
 For a clay formula, the dust clouds aren’t too bad, but you should expect a little dust and some minor tracking of the clay pieces.
 Also, like most clay litters, it goes really solid when it gets wet, which means that you will have your work cut out for you when it comes to cleaning the litter tray each week.